-Loopholes for Circumventing the Constitution: Warrantless Bulk Surveillance on Americans by Collecting Network Traffic Abroad
+Loopholes for Circumventing the Constitution: Unrestrained Bulk Surveillance on Americans by Collecting Network Traffic Abroad

 Institute for Information Law (IViR, University of Amsterdam); Harvard University - Berkman Center for Internet & Society